You Can Book Our Tours Or Customise Them. We Can Help You Create A Bespoke Itinerary, To Suit Your Tastes, Preferences and budget.

 Deposit on confirmation: 30% of the total cost

 For cancellation from 28 to 21 days before the departure date, you will lose your deposit.

 For cancellations from 20 to 15 days before the departure date, the penalty is 70% of the total price.

 For cancellations from 14 to 10 days before the departure date, the penalty is 80% of the total price.

-For cancellations from 9 days before departure date or made on the same day as the departure date or in case of no-show, the penalty is 100% of the total price.
+For cancellations from 9 days before the departure date or made on the same day as the departure date or in case of a no-show, the penalty is 100% of the total price.

 Special requests should be made in writing at the time of booking.
 Your request will be forwarded to the suppliers however we cannot promise that it will be fulfilled.

 Flight time: Approx. 2 hrs 30 mins

 UK Citizens do not require a visa to enter Italy however must have a valid passport.
 For the most up-to-date passport and visa information visit https://www.gov.uk/foreign-travel-advice/italy/entry-requirements

 We are unable to accept responsibility if you are unable to travel because you have not complied with any passport/entry/immigration requirements.